sgra64/se1-play/README.md

     - `--all | -a` -- including project files

-*Environment variables* and *functions* will be set for the *executing shell* and only last for the existence of the *shell* process (terminal).
+*Environment variables* and *functions* are set for the *executing shell* and only last for the existence of that *shell* process (terminal).

-When the *shell* process ends, e.g. when the terminal is closed, *environment variables* and *functions* will be lost (project configuration files will remain) and need to be *re-sourced* with new terminals and *shell* processes.
+When the *shell* process ends, e.g. when the terminal is closed, *functions* and *environment variables* are lost (project files will remain).
+They need to be *re-sourced* when a new terminal is opened (and *shell* process created).

-It is important to note that IDE like *VSCode* respond to environment variables, e.g.
+It is important that IDE like *VSCode* respond to environment variables, e.g.
 `CLASSPATH`.
-Therefore, it is advised to source the project before launching *VSCode* from the same shell process that has been sourced.
-This will pass environment variables to *VSCode*.
-This is the reason why we have not yet launched *VSCode* in the project.
+Therefore, it is advised to source the project before *VSCode* is launched from the project directory.
+The *shell* process will pass environment variables to *VSCode*.
+For this reason, we have not yet started *VSCode* in the project.

 *Source* the project in the project folder executing the `env.sh` script in `.env`: